Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 Thermals

 The heatsink version of T705 has a generally average of between 60 to 70°C in most of the benchmarks.
-The T700 hardly reached the 60-degree mark and generally stayed cooler than the T705.
+The T700 rarely reached 60 degrees and generally stayed cooler than the T705.
 However, during Tom’s Hardware testing, the controller in the T700 reached around 87 degrees and then throttled under the rigorous and continuous write load.

 Tech Specs

 Most of the technical specifications in both drives are almost similar because the same controller and NAND flash are used.
 The difference is mainly in the SLC write cache and DRAM buffer.
 Surprisingly, the T700 has better things to offer here.
-However, the performance is still better with the T705.
+However, the T705 still performs better.
 This is why we should never underestimate the power of software refinement and firmware optimization in storage.

 TBW, DWPD, MTBF, and Warranty

 Everything here, including warranty, MTBF, and TBW, is the same again.
-Crucial T700’s datasheet has nothing to say about its MTBF, but T705’s MTBF is confirmed to be 1.5 million hours.
+Crucial T700’s datasheet says nothing about its MTBF, but the T705’s MTBF is confirmed to be 1.5 million hours.

 Price Difference

-The T700 is generally cheaper in both online and offline markets but so it’ll surely save some money for you.
-However, during sales or on some special occasions, you can find the T705 to be cheaper or at the same price as the T700.
+The T700 is generally cheaper in both online and offline markets, so it’ll surely save you some money.
+However, during sales or on special occasions, you may find the T705 cheaper or at the same price as the T700.
 I would suggest checking and comparing the real-time prices before you make your purchase.

 Which one should you choose: Crucial T705 or T700?

-In terms of synthetic and real-world benchmarks, the T705 is surely going to benefit you in many ways.
-But, is that little margin really worth it for the extra money that you pay?
+In terms of synthetic and real-world benchmarks, the T705 is undoubtedly going to benefit you in both professional and day-to-day tasks.
+But is that little margin really worth it for the extra money that you pay?
 That you’ll have to decide.
 I would consider the T700 if I were saving 20 or 30 bucks.

 However, the price difference is generally isn’t that huge.
 So, if I am getting the 1TB T705 for 10 bucks more than the T700, it is worth spending that money, but not more than that.

-Also, the real-world performance difference isn’t going to be that big in either of the drives.
-For most users, the extra performance that the T705 comes with is just overkill.
+Also, the real-world performance difference isn’t going to be that big with either drive.
+For most users, the extra performance the T705 offers is just overkill.
 However, if you are an ultimate performance enthusiast, gamer, or someone in need of the best of the best, you should go for the T705 instead of the T700.